 UMS Research Reinvestment Fund

-The objective of the UMS Research Reinvestment Fund (RRF) is to strengthen research and development activities that are tied to Maine businesses and to industries that are critical to the future of Maine.
+The objective of the UMS Research Reinvestment Fund (RRF) is to strengthen research, development and commercialization activities that are tied to Maine businesses and to industries that are critical to the future of Maine.
 The UMS Board of Trustees (BOT) has committed funding for this initiative through FY 2019.

 Competitive grant funding competitions for UMS researchers are overseen by the RRF Advisory Board (see below for membership listing).
 The Advisory Board develops and implements the specific policies, processes, and criteria for RRF allocation for this fund.
 In addition the Advisory Board oversees the distribution of funds to ensure the greatest impact on research and economic development for the state.